mittalprince/Everyday-Stuff/Blog Folder/learn_passport/README.md

-## uthenticating Node.js Applications using Passport
+## Authenticating Node.js Applications using Passport

 ### What is Passport.js?